yifon/SST_BlockChain/README.md

 # SST_BlockChain

 Charles [20171203]: I have setup a private quorum chain with 3 nodes at /home/charles/quorum-examples/examples/7nodes. <br>
-You can start the 3 nodes by calling /home/charles/quorum-examples/examples/7nodes/my-raft-start.sh
+You can start the 3 nodes by calling /home/charles/quorum-examples/examples/7nodes/my-raft-start.sh.
+Please remember to unlock all nodes' coinbase account before using the contracts.
 <br><br>

 I have also setup 2 bank and 2 ATM accounts, addresses:<br>